Skip to main content

 Collaborative Research Project Grant

 The Collaborative Research Project Grant aims to encourage research groups in UGC-funded universities to engage in collaborative research across disciplines and across universities, with a view to enhancing the research output of universities in terms of the level of attainment, quantity, dimensions and/or impact.
 It provides funding for staff, equipment and general expenses related to the supported projects.
-In assessing proposals, the Research Grants Council (RGC) puts emphasis on capacity building and the potential of a proposal to develop into an area of research strength.
+In assessing proposals, the Research Grants Council (the RGC) puts emphasis on capacity building and the potential of a proposal to develop into an area of research strength.

 Project Coordinators (PC) of group research projects can apply for "renewal" funding.
 A "renewal" proposal should be an extension of the current project led by the same PC and should have its own goal and a new or extended research objective.
 The "renewal" applications will be assessed alongside other group research proposals.